Schloss vor Husum: Outbuildings

-From the outbuildings of the castle complex, only two have survived to the present day.
-The former gatehouse to the castle grounds, located directly on Schlossstraße, dates to the first phase of renovations under Duchess Augusta.
+From the outbuildings of the complex, only two have survived to the present day.
+The former gatehouse, located directly on Schlossstraße, dates to the first phase of renovations under Duchess Augusta.
 The building is also known as the Cornilsches Haus, named after a later owner.
 It is a two-story structure from 1612 that still features the characteristic swirling gables of the late Renaissance.
 The gatehouse's sandstone portal includes double pilasters on the sides and the coat of arms of Duchess Augusta as its crowning element.
 Alongside the coat of arms, there are figures of ancient goddesses: Aphrodite on the left and Athena on the right.
 For a long time, the niche for a third figure, Hera, remained empty as the statue was lost.
 However, it was rediscovered in 2003 but was broken into several pieces.
-A replica of the original statue now occupies the third niche, making the gatehouse the only nearly intact building of the old castle complex.
+A replica of the original statue now occupies the third niche, making the gatehouse the only nearly intact building of the former complex.
 The original statue of Hera is displayed in the staircase of the castle, while the gatehouse currently serves as an administrative building housing the local representation of the economic development agency of the North Frisia district.

 Another surviving outbuilding is the so-called Kavaliershaus.
 This brick building from the late Renaissance era is adorned with stepped gables and originally served as a guest house.
 It later came into the possession of Ferdinand Tönnies and his family.
 The structure is now located outside the publicly accessible castle grounds and is used as a residential house.